 The wayside votive chapels of Northeast Wisconsin represent an old world religious tradition brought to this area.
 In the 1870's, Belgian immigrants settled in southern Door County and brought their cherished culture and customs.
-Mostly devout Roman Catholics, they made their homes in a wilderness where crude roads and few churches made in difficult to assemble and practice their faith.
+Mostly devout Roman Catholics, they made their homes in a wilderness where crude roads and few churches made it difficult to assemble and practice their faith.
 Tom compensate, some settlers continued the Belgian tradition of building a family chapel, often to give thanks for prayers answered or to honor the Blessed Virgin Mary or a special saint.

-At first glance, these sacred places could be mistaken for simple garden shed or privy, were in not for the small cross usually placed above the door or on the roof.
+At first glance, these sacred places could be mistaken for a simple garden shed or privy, were it not for the small cross usually placed above the door or on the roof.
 While the chapels in Belgium were often of stone or brick masonry, the northeast Wisconsin chapels are sometimes wood framed.